Ault Alliance and Ecoark Holdi - GuruFocus.com

+Agreement provides for the acquisition of BitNile.com, Inc. by Ecoark for $100 Million in Stated Value of Preferred Stock

+BitNile.com to launch what it believes to be the first metaverse super-app that runs entirely in the web browser with no pixel streaming

-Ault+Alliance%2C+Inc. (NYSE American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) (NASDAQ: ZEST) announced today that they have entered into a share exchange agreement (the “Agreement”) whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of Ault Alliance’s subsidiary BitNile.com, Inc. (“BitNile.com”).
+LAS VEGAS, Feb.
+09, 2023 (GLOBE NEWSWIRE) -- Ault Alliance, Inc. ( American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) ( ZEST) announced today that they have entered into a share exchange agreement (the “Agreement”) whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of Ault Alliance’s subsidiary BitNile.com, Inc. (“BitNile.com”).

 BitNile.com’s metaverse platform (the “Platform”) will launch on March 1, 2023, representing an evolution of how people interact digitally with a bidirectional connection to the physical.
 The Platform will incentivize users through a tiered rewards system supported by a revenue and reward model.
 The Platform will be device-agnostic, where users will be able to play 3D immersive games, can purchase both digital and physical products, experience various forms of entertainment, and engage with a new social networking community across any of their internet connected devices.
 The Platform will allow users to participate in the metaverse with unique avatars and customized skins.